fyrox-book/fyrox-book.github.io/src/fyrox/resources/resources.md

 2) Select desired asset in the center previewer
 3) Edit import properties of selected asset and click "Apply" button to save import options and re-load the asset with new options.

+Alternatively, you can just type in the name of some resource you're looking for in the search bar at the top of the Asset Browser.

 Check next chapters to learn how to manage specific asset types and what their import does what.